 What is a pension scheme or a personal pension plan?
 Workplace and private pensions are tax-efficient, long term ways of saving money for your retirement.

-Occupational and private pension schemes help to secure a regular income with financial benefits for people in older life.
+Occupational and private pension schemes help to secure a regular income.
+They can provide financial benefits for people in older life.

-Besides the new State Pension, individuals or their employers, can put aside long term investment contributions throughout their working lives.
+Besides the new State Pension, individuals or their employers can put aside long term investment contributions throughout their working lives.

-The aim is for the maturing fund - pension pot - to make a profit.
+The aim is for the maturing fund, called a pension pot, to make a profit.
 In most cases the fund yields regular payments for pensioners during old age retirement.

 The pot payments are usually deducted from your salary on paydays.
-As a rule your employer contributes extra money into the same fund.
-That means your pension scheme also benefits from governmental tax relief.
-There are different pension rules for self-employed workers.
+As a rule your employer will contribute extra money into the same fund.
+That means your pension scheme also benefits from UK Government tax relief.
+Even so, private pension rules differ for self-employed workers.

-When you are eligible to receive your pension, the fund pays you a regular income while you are alive.
-The scheme allows you to take a tax-free lump sum from your workplace pension when you retire.
+Once you become eligible to receive your pension, the fund can pay you a regular income while you are alive.
+The scheme also allows you to take a tax-free lump sum from workplace pensions when you retire.

 In some circumstances, you can take it all in one payment.
 This is more common if your savings are minimal.
 But, single lump sums are liable to income tax after the first 25%.